 You can also apply this sealant on your draughty architraves, skirting boards, and air vents.
 Learn more about this sealing solution here.

-4. Install a DIY Insulation
+4. Install Insulation on a DIY Basis

 Some rented homes may have hardwood floors.
 The greatest concern about wooden floors is they can get leaky and draughty over time.
 Leaky, gap-filled floorboards can leave you exposed to cold air outside.
 If you have accessible crawl space, underfloor insulation is a great remedy to this concern.